mehranmohammadiii/MusicStore/README.md

 **2. Create and Activate a Virtual Environment:**
 A virtual environment is highly recommended to keep dependencies isolated.
-Create the environment
+Create the environment:
 python -m venv venv
 Activate it
 On Windows (PowerShell/CMD):
 .\venv\Scripts\activate
 On macOS/Linux:
 source venv/bin/activate